 All standard refund applications received after this deadline will be processed by Clearstream Banking on a "best-efforts" basis.
 However, in such cases, Clearstream Banking will apply an extra charge and accepts no responsibility for forms that have not reached the Hungarian Tax Authorities by the date considered as being the statute of limitations deadline.

-With respect to tax reclaims in general, customers are reminded that Clearstream Banking accepts no responsibility for their acceptance or non-acceptance by the tax authorities of the respective country.
-It is the customer's responsibility to determine any entitlement to a refund of tax withheld and to complete the forms required correctly and calculate the amount due.
+With respect to tax reclaims in general, clients are reminded that Clearstream Banking accepts no responsibility for their acceptance or non-acceptance either by the tax authorities of the respective country or by the issuer (or both).
+It is the client's responsibility to determine any entitlement to a refund of tax withheld and to complete the forms required correctly and calculate the amount due.

 When are refunds received?